 Moore said that their app costs less than a tenth of the cost normally incurred by applicants.
 It’s comparable to using Turbo Tax to pay taxes.

-Without it, “There’s really no way you’re going to compete with the quality applications being put out by consulting firms that charge hundreds of thousands of dollars,” he said.
+“There’s really no way you’re going to compete with the quality applications being put out by consulting firms that charge hundreds of thousands of dollars,” he said.

 Harvest360 and CHT have a range of clients from big to small companies, Serrano noted.
 CHT Accelerator has won licenses for its clients in Virginia, Illinois, and Missouri.